Residential Property Inspection Services

 Having a disagreement with your contractor?
 Are you a contractor having a disagreement with a home owner that hired you?

 HomePro Inspection may be able to help both sides come to a mutual agreement.
 Most misunderstandings are related to a communication issue.
-HomePro Inspection can help homeowners effectively communicate their expectations to contractors where a breakdown in communication exists.
+HomePro Inspection can help homeowners in Chattanooga effectively communicate their expectations to contractors where a breakdown in communication exists.
 Additionally, HomePro Inspection can also help contractors effectively communicate with homeowners so that all parties have reasonable expectations.
-HomePro Inspection offers Fact Witness services for legal council when needed.
-Most Home Inspectors shy away from this type of work because it is time consuming and difficult.
+HomePro Inspection offers Fact Witness services for legal counsel when needed.
+Most home inspectors in Chattanooga shy away from this type of work because it is time-consuming and difficult.
 HomePro Inspection considers this type of work as a valuable community service for both home owners and contractors.

-When you are ready to schedule, feel free to call me, or earn a $20 discount by scheduling online here now.
+When you are ready to schedule an inspection, feel free to call me, or earn a $20 discount by scheduling your appointment online here now.

 Roger Williamson 423-301-1000